Predestination and Human Responsibility

 For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
 (NASB) John 3:16

 The Greek word that is translated as “whoever” in this verse is pas and it means “all.”
 Some want to limit the meaning of the word to mean less than “all,” but the text does not do that.
 The Greek word translated as “believe” is a present participle which means that all the ones who are actively, continuously believing are the ones who will have eternal life.
-That is, all true Christians will continue to believe.
-They will not leave the faith or forsake Jesus Christ.
+That is, all true Christians are those who are believing in Christ.
 John 3:16 is often displayed at football and baseball games and signs are posted along streets.
 It is an offer to have our sins forgiven and be at peace with a holy and righteous God.
 Jesus said that He did not come to save the righteous – those who think they are good – but those who consider themselves to be wretched, needy sinners (Luke 5:32).
 This is a great promise for those who understand the truth about their spiritual condition.
-Jesus did not come for those who do not think they need Him.
+Jesus did not come for those who think they are good people.

 But As Many As Received